 Nathan Clendenin has always been passionate about sharing the great things going on in the world.
 Nathan founded the marketing firm StoryDriven in 2011 with a passion to fill a need in the world for positive, uplifting stories, showcased by concise, documentary style video production.
 Years later, hundreds of clients can attest to the impact of StoryDriven’s influence as their guide who celebrates them as thought leaders & world changers who inspire people to take action.

-Nathan serves at Chair of the Board of Africa Revolution, is active in his local church and is a dad to two boisterous and fun-loving boys and a baby girl (who shares DNA with angels).
+Nathan is active in his local church and is a dad to two boisterous and fun-loving boys and two smart and sassy girls.
 When he’s not busy making a story with his camera, he’s probably listening to good storytelling on RadioLab or This American Life.

 OUR STORY MENTORS